BaptisteLalanne/AdventOfCode/README.md

 # About
 This is my participation in the AoC.
-I don't impose anything and do it mainly for fun/try a new langage.
+I don't impose myself anything and do it mainly for fun/try a new langage.

 I will often prefer an optimized solution than a quick solution to implement.

 # 2021 (C++)